 What would a “grief-positive” or at least a “grief competent” workplace look like?

 Like I said, I have a lot of questions.

 But I’d never leave you hanging without some ideas for what we can do to address this.

-A friend who works in harm reduction (for people impacted by drug use) mentioned how many losses her community was dealing with and shared this resource for grieving on the job, born out of AIDS bereavement work, called how to buy Neurontin online.
+A friend who works in harm reduction (for people impacted by drug use) mentioned how many losses her community was dealing with and shared this resource for grieving on the job, born out of AIDS bereavement work, called When Grief Comes to Work.